vercellone/PowerShellForGitHub/CONTRIBUTING.md

   reviewing/maintaining code.
 There are of course exceptions, but this is generally an enforced preference.
 The [Visual Studio Productivity Power Tools](https://visualstudiogallery.msdn.microsoft.com/34ebc6a2-2777-421d-8914-e29c1dfa7f5d) extension has a "Column Guides" feature that makes it easy to add a Guideline in column 100 to make it really obvious when coding.
+If you use VS Code, this module's `.vscode/settings.json` configures that for you automatically.

 ----------